Tears (The Crocodiles album)

-Tears is New Zealand pop group The Crocodiles's first album.
-Both the album and title track were released in April 1980.
-Both reached #17 on the New Zealand album and singles charts respectively that year.
-The band's second single, "Whatcha Gonna Do", however wasn't as successful, failing to chart.
-That year they won 'Best Group' and 'Most Promising Group' at the New Zealand Music Awards.
+Tears is the debut album by New Zealand pop band the Crocodiles.
+Both the album and title track were released in April 1980, and both reached No. 17 on the New Zealand album and singles charts respectively that year.
+The band's second single, "Whatcha Gonna Do", wasn't as successful, failing to chart.
+That year they won Best Group and Most Promising Group at the New Zealand Music Awards.